 MEP Maison Européenne de la Photographie

-This one of the museum preferred by Parisian who like Photography exhibitions
+This one of the museum preferred by Parisian who likes Photography exhibitions.

 Musée d’Art et d’Histoire du Judaïsme

-This museum is devoted of 2000 years of history of the Jewish community in France and artistic exhibitions in relation with Jewish culture
+This museum is devoted to 2000 years of history of the Jewish community in France and artistic exhibitions in relation with Jewish culture

 Marché des Enfants Rouge Market

-The Marché des Enfants Rouges (The Red kids’ Market ) is a covered market open everyday that proposes organic and regional products.
+The Marché des Enfants Rouges (The Red kids’ Market ) is a covered market open every day that proposes organic and regional products.
 This the oldest market in Paris.
 It’s nowadays very appreciated for the eat-in tables where you can have a good lunch at a reasonable price.
-Many kind of dishes are available: French, Moroccan (delicious couscous and tajines) , Italian, Briton …
+Many kinds of dishes are available: French, Moroccan (delicious couscous and tajines), Italian, Briton …

 Read also: Paris neighborhoods